pegasystems/react-sdk-components/README.md

 ## Contributing

-We welcome contributions to the React SDK project.
+We welcome contributions to the React SDK Components project.

 Refer to our [guidelines for contributors](./docs/CONTRIBUTING.md) if you are interested in contributing to the project.